Search for Schools

 Step Four: Get Certified & Licensed (Timeline Varies)

 Eligibility requirements include a master’s degree from an ARC-PA accredited school.
-Once the exam is passed, a physician assistant is eligible to use the title of Physician Assistant-Certified (PA-C).
+Once the exam is passed, a physician associate is eligible to use the title of Physician Assistant-Certified (PA-C).

 Step Five: Maintain Credentials (Every Two Years)